 Let’s give a real-life example of what this might look like.
 Most cars come equipped with a several hundred page car manual stored in the glove compartment or maybe it’s a digital manual on a CD that you can access via a computer.
 Not many of us are using CDs anymore and most of us don’t have the patience to flip through the manual to figure out how to adjust settings or troubleshoot an issue.
 Imagine if the car manual were a chatbot.
 All you’d have to do is use your smartphone to chat with a “digital employee” to get immediate answers.

 Because of the increased self-reliance of modern consumers, contact centers must adapt accordingly.
-Fortunately, there are a wide variety of contact center solutions available today to expand self-service offerings within your organization.
-From chatbots to advanced IVR or ITR, learn about how advanced self-service contact center software can exceed the expectations of your customers today.
+Fortunately, there are a wide variety of call center solutions available today to expand self-service offerings within your organization.
+From customer support chatbots to advanced IVR or ITR, learn about how advanced self-service contact center software can exceed the expectations of your customers today.